johndesantis/four_player_chess-copy/README.md

 ---

+### Code of Conduct / Submission Guidelines

+You are highly welcome to submit your code requests (including full AI-generated or AI-assisted code is accepted) - but please remember to rigorously test your website before submitting a Pull Request (PR) to the main repo!

+---

 ### Credits / Notes

 Inspired by classic four-player chess variants (especially the modern free-for-all style popularized on platforms like Chess.com) with a unique multi-king twist and “claim the spoils” mechanic.

-Built as a fun, self-contained web experience.
+Originally built as a fun, self-contained web experience.
 Contributions, bug reports, and stronger bots welcome!

----

-### Code of Conduct / Submission Guidelines

-You are highly welcome to submit your code requests (including full AI-generated or AI-assisted code is accepted) - but please remember to rigorously test your website before submitting a Pull Request (PR) to the main repo!

 ---